HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Determine if your protocol requires ancillary review and approval from other CHOP review committees.

-- Route applications to Pathology, Pharmacy, BioRC, Cellular Therapy and Transplant, and Medical Device Committee.
+• Route applications to Pathology, Pharmacy, BioRC, IBC, Cellular Therapy and Transplant, and Medical Device Committee.

-The goal of the CHPS is to provide the resources and environment to support high-quality clinical research by qualified investigators.
-The CHPS grant to the hospital supports the facilities in which the research is conducted, the trained personnel necessary to support the investigator and offsets some of the costs for research tests and studies.
-The CHPS also provides administrative support to assist in solving the logistical problems of clinical research.
+The goal of CHPS is to provide the resources and environment to support high-quality clinical research.
+CHPS supports the facilities in which the research is conducted, the trained personnel necessary to support the investigator.
+CHPS also provides administrative support to assist in solving the logistical problems of clinical research.
 All protocols are approved by the CHPS Resource Committee through eCHPS.

 Key Reminders

-- Please ensure that your OnCore study is fully signed-off and is released/open to accrual in OnCore before registering or scheduling subjects for CHPS visits.
+• Please ensure that your OnCore study is fully signed-off and is released/open to accrual (log in required) in OnCore before registering or scheduling subjects for CHPS visits.
 The study must be fully approved in OnCore so that the study build in EPIC can be completed for visit registration and scheduling.

-- CHPS cores will not be able to link to the study or schedule CHPS visits if it has not been built in EPIC.
+• CHPS cores will not be able to link to the study or schedule CHPS visits (log in required) if it has not been built in EPIC.

-All human subject protocols submitted to the CHOP IRB for review must be reviewed and approved by the UP-Radioactive Drug Research Committee (RDRC) of the University of Pennsylvania if they meet the following criterion:
+All human subject protocols submitted to the CHOP IRB for review must be reviewed and approved by the UPenn's Radioactive Drug Research Committee (RDRC) if they meet the following criterion:

 Use of radioactive materials and energized equipment for research purposes at CHOP is managed through a contract with the University of Pennsylvania's Environmental Health and Radiation Safety office (UP-EHRS).
 Basic and clinical research activities involving radioactive materials/ionizing radiation must be appropriately registered with UP-EHRS.
 UP-EHRS' policy on radiation safety states that the philosophy of the program is to maintain all radiation exposures As Low As Reasonably Achievable (ALARA).
 Contact ehrs@ehrs.upenn.edu for further assistance.